microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

   - If a reviewer wrote nothing, this field will have "**No Negative**"
   - Note that a reviewer may write a positive review in the Negative review column (e.g. "there is nothing bad about this hotel")
 - `Review_Total_Negative_Word_Counts`
-  - Are higher negative word counts indicative of a lower score (without checking the sentimentality)
+  - Higher negative word counts indicate a lower score (without checking the sentimentality)
 - `Positive_Review`
   - If a reviewer wrote nothing, this field will have "**No Positive**"
   - Note that a reviewer may write a negative review in the Positive review column (e.g. "there is nothing good about this hotel at all")
 - `Review_Total_Positive_Word_Counts`
-  - Are higher positive word counts indicative of a higher score (without checking the sentimentality)
+  - Higher positive word counts indicate a higher score (without checking the sentimentality)
 - `Review_Date` and `days_since_review`
   - A freshness or staleness measure might be applied to a review (older reviews might not be as accurate as newer ones because hotel management changed, or renovations have been done, or a pool was added etc.)
 - `Tags`